ironbar/arc25/docs/05_Solution_Summary.md

 ![alt text](modeling/res/1758805734469_image.png)

-- Orange lines are the baseline, I repeated the experiment 3 times to measure the variability.
+- Orange lines are the baseline.
+I repeated the experiment 3 times to measure the variability.
-- Green line does 256 predictions, learns and does other 256 predictions.
+- The green line does 256 predictions, learns, and does another 256 predictions.
 Notice how the green line starts to deviate from the orange lines only after prediction 256.
-- Blue line learns every 128 predictions.
+- The blue line learns every 128 predictions.
 Notice how the blue line deviates from the orange line after prediction 128.

 The table below summarizes the experiment and the results.